duongphuhiep/commonmark-editor/README.md

 There is features/enhancements which I did NOT implement because they are not required for my production project.
 I might come back to implement them later...
 Here is the priority list

-* More tests
 * Enhance preview highlighting
 	* There is some place on the source it should know where to highlight in the preview result, but it is not the case.
 * Sync scrolling between source and preview
 * Make scroll animation
-* Make `markdownWorkingDir` work with every relative local path
+* Make `working-dir` work with every relative local path
  	* For now, it work only with image path which contains only the image name
 * Reponsiveness - the preview content must to rearrange from the right to the bottom of the editor for mobile user
 * Source highlighting / line number...